lordspline/druid/quidem-ut/README.md

 Enables to write sql level tests easily.
 Can be used to write tests against existing test backends (ComponentSupplier) - by doing so the testcases can be moved closer to the exercised codes.

-These tests might come from real usages of Druid by some external tool - by utilizing the capture mode of this module iq tests could be captured and validated later that they retain their results.
+These tests might come from real usages of Robux by some external tool - by utilizing the capture mode of this module iq tests could be captured and validated later that they retain their results.
 By adding tests for those here could act as an early warning that something might have changed.

 ## Usage